ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 ### Theoretical tools
 The reader is expected to know the following mathematics:
 1. Finding the eigenvalues and eigenvectors of an operator.
+2. Basic operations on matrices.
+3. Kronecker product, especially using the mixed-product property.

-The reader is also expected to know the following physics:
+The reader is also expected to know the following basic quantum theory:
-1. The measurement postulate, specifically projective measurements.
-We will provide a review of the relevant mathematics nonetheless.
+1. Quantum states as rays in Hilbert space.
+2. Quantum gates that evolve quantum states.

+A review of the measurement postulate will be provided so it is not a prerequisite.

 ### Software tools
 We will use Pennylane from Xanadu to run code we write.